turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 ### API Management (APIM)

-APIM allows us to manage APIS across clouds and on premises.
+APIM allows us to manage APIs across clouds and on premises.
 We can also use APIM to export API definitions directly to Power Platform.
 When exported a custom connector will automatically be created.